Ichthyostega/Lumiera/uml/README_UML.txt

 - we tracked all these bouml session files in our Git tree
 - *minor problems*

-  * the actual format is slightly dependent on the actual bouml version in use footnote:[as of 1/2015, we still use Version *`4.21`* of bouml, which is the Version found in Debian/Squeeze.
+  * the actual format is slightly dependent on the actual bouml version in use footnote:[the last usable Version as 1/2015 was *`4.21`* of bouml, which is the Version found in Debian/Squeeze.
 It runs without modification on Debian/Wheezy, but can no longer be used on Debian/Jessie]
   * and the layout of the rendered diagrams is unfortunatly _highly dependent on the installed fonts_.
   * for that reason, we checked any _relevant_ diagram images also into Git.
 See `doc/devel/uml`